Back

 sellers.json file on SmartHub - example

-Benefits of sellers.json
+5 Benefits of Sellers.json

-Here are some important benefits of sellers.json.
+Here are some important benefits of sellers.json you should be aware of.

 Transparency

-How to generate Sellers.json on SmartHub?
+How to Generate Sellers.json on SmartHub?

 Add company domain on SmartHub

-Companies without domains appear in Sellers.json with an ID but without the domain.
+Companies without domains appear in sellers.json with an ID but without the domain.

 Open the profile of each SSP company without the domain, and add it: